5 Winter Safety Tips for Seniors

 2. Manage seasonal depression

 As the days grow shorter and there is less sun exposure, seasonal affective disorder (SAD) becomes more common.
 Take charge of your mental health by engaging in a mild to moderate activity, scheduling “wind-down” time for yourself, or video chatting with a loved one.
-For ideas, check out 5 Quarantine Mental Self Care Tips To Help You During COVID-19.
 If you find yourself having trouble coping with your seasonal depression, talk to your primary care provider or mental health counselor.
 They may have other winter safety tips for seniors.
 If you are an Iora Primary Care patient, ask your primary care provider or Health Coach about our mental health services.

 3. Eat a well-balanced diet